shawnps/budget/README.md

 ```

 the top number is the total you want to spend per month. the lines after are things you have bought.

+you must call the command from one directory outside of `budget/`

 if everything is setup properly,